Rapture (aesthetics): Friedrich Nietzsche

 Friedrich Nietzsche underscored the importance of rapture (der Rausch) in his conceptualization of art, where it is considered as the basic configuration of will to power and the greatest stimulans of life.
 Nietzsche's description of aesthetic rapture has been linked to the concept of a Dionysian experience and involves the totality and unity of corporeal-physical.
 For Nietzsche, rapture represents the living nature of man and is the highest form of pleasure - that pleasure of life asserting itself and surviving.
 In this view, rapture links the will to human experience and psychic reality.
-For this reason, he identified rapture as the basic aesthetic feeling.
+For this reason, Nietzsche identified rapture as the basic aesthetic feeling.
 He maintained that "what is essential in rapture is the feeling of enhancement of force and plenitude."
 It is said that feeling in this view, the “beautiful” is a reflection of what is disclosed in rapture and is what transports us into feeling.

 As the basic aesthetic feeling, rapture for Nietzsche is all about being object for physiology.
 It is not about the goings on of our inner lives but “a mode of embodying, attuned stance towards beings as a whole”.
 Here beauty and rapture are reciprocally related where rapture is the basic mood while beauty does the attuning.
 According to Heidegger, this underpinned Nietzsche’s notion of the aesthetic opposition between the Apollonian and the Dionysian views.